 - Waste Connections has reportedly closed acquisitions worth $100 million in annualized revenue to date, the majority of which will be reflected in Q2.
 The company spent $14.92 million in cash on acquisitions in Q1.

 - Signed or closed deals include three new market entries in Colorado, Illinois and Iowa, along with tuck-in deals in Colorado, Montana, Nebraska, New York and Wyoming.
 This list includes Mountain Waste & Recycling and Lewis Clark Recycling & Disposal.

 - Jackman said the company remains in a strong position for more "above average" acquisition activity during 2019 and could be at $125-150 million in acquired revenue by mid-year.

-"Absolutely," Jackman replied when asked whether purchasing possible divested assets from the Waste Management-Advanced Disposal merger was attractive.
+Jackman also confirmed interest in purchasing possible divested assets from the Waste Management-Advanced Disposal merger.

 Whenever a deal of that scale is announced, it's tempting to question why other major players didn't go for it themselves.
 During the company's Q3 2018 call, for instance, Mittelstaedt expressed some skepticism over the multiples GFL Environmental paid for Waste Industries.
 Waste Connections apparently did eye Advanced as a possibility (as did Republic Services) but ultimately felt that the math didn't work out.

 "So there's nothing organizationally, balance sheet or any other constraints, that prohibits us from doing that," said Jackman.
 "Obviously, we've had our own view of that acquisition over the years.
 We put it up and benchmarked it next to the Progressive acquisition that we completed in 2016.
 And the metrics are different as we see them.
 But again, that's just from our perch ... it's not just the markets you enter, it's the price you pay to get into them, and from our standpoint, we wish Waste the best ... this is not something we believe we missed."